 Interesting Facts about British Lawyers Wearing Wigs

-According to my friend who is a lawyer and school tutor, only Hong Kong and UK lawyers are still wearing wigs for court.
-While all other British colonies following the English legal system have stopped such practice.
+According to my friend, a lawyer and law school tutor, Hong Kong and UK lawyers are still standing pretty firm about wearing wigs for court.

-There are only 1 – 2 UK companies that are still producing wigs for lawyers, and there are only 2 types: white hair color or yellow hair color.
+Only a few companies are still producing wigs for lawyers, and there are only two types: white hair color or yellow hair color.

-Most of the junior barristers prefer to get the yellowish one, because it looks “more aged”, and implies you are more experienced.
-My friend ordered his own and he had to spill the tea and blew smoke on it.
+Most junior barristers prefer to get the yellowish one because it looks “more aged” and implies more experience.
+My friend ordered his own, and he had to spill the tea and blow smoke on it.
 So it became more yellowish.

-He also suggested that lawyers in the UK may stop wearing wigs prior to Hong Kong, because there are more rising voices to stop using wigs.
+He also suggested that lawyers in the UK may stop wearing wigs before Hong Kong because there are more rising voices to stop using wigs.

 Do Female Lawyers Wear Wigs in the UK?

 Yes, female lawyers do wear wigs in the UK, as long as she is a barrister then she needs to wear a wig in criminal cases.
 The main character of the UK TV series “Silk”, Martha Costello, a female barrister, wears wigs when she is in court.